ekintaskin/Simulation-and-Optimization/README.md

 - *main.py* : Main script for running the simulation and optimization and creating various plots.
 - *utils.py* : Helper functions for the simulation and optimization.
 - *constants.py* : Fixed constants used in the simulation.
-- *plot_pareto.py* : Script for plotting the Pareto front of the optimization results.
+- *plot_candidate_best.py* : Script for plotting the candidate and best solutions during optimization.
 - *optimization_analyse* : Helper script to analyze the choice of assignment generation functions during optimization which resulted in better assignment.

 ## Quickstart